-Other fees and commission income include account service fees, investment management fees, and insurance fees, which are recognized over the period the services are performed.
+Other fees and commission income include account service fees, investment management fees, and insurance fees, which are recognized as services performed, amounts are fixed or can de determined and the ability to collect is reasonable assured.

-(h) Income taxes:
+(g) Income taxes:

 Income tax expense comprises current and deferred tax.